1954 United States Women's Open Golf Championship

 And seal the bargain they did.
 After setting course records her first two days of open play Babe not only kept control of her 7 stroke lead but with a morning round of one over par 73 increased the lead to the point where she was almost un-catch able.
 After a brief rest Babe poured it on as only Babe could with a front 9 even par 36, topping her morning front side and her Friday's record setting front nine as well.
 Running on adrenalin as only the great ones can, Babe hammers her drive on 10 leaving only a wedge to the green which she then proceeded to almost slam dunk for an eagle leaving herself a tap in birdie and the gallery on the edge of out and out frenzy.

 Four pars and a bogey later Babe found herself on the 16th tee even par, with an overwhelming lead and in a state of rapidly setting in exhaustion.
 This combination would produce perhaps the most heart wrenching finish in the history of golf.
 The pace of her walk off the tee had slowed dramatically, even the most casual observer knew fatigue had hit and hit hard.
 But a bogie on 16 and another on 17 were more than sufficient.
 One hole to go, a 375 yard par 4 would prove to be a hole "for the golfing ages."Addressing the ball Babe then took the club back and just one more time....God no !..and sent in rocketing into the trees on the right hand side of the fairway, but the crowd instead giving up the customary groan for shots like that, burst in a applause !
 An applause that grew louder and stronger with each step, lasting until Babe addressed her second shot.
+And continuing with each shot as she made her way up the fairway.
 "Threading the needle" as only the great can, Mrs. Zaharias hit a perfect pitch out leaving her herself an easy wedge to the 18th green which she hit safely on the green about 18 feet past the hole.
 After taking a little more time than normal to line up her putt ( a little rest perhaps ) , gave it a go and as it just slid by she raised her left leg and twisted giving it her classic body English.
 Without hesitation she tapped in what was left.
 The gallery exploded with a two minute ovation that could be heard miles away in downtown Peabody.

 The new standard for golfing courage and greatness had been set.
 12 stroke margin of victory, US Women's Open, 15 months from cancer surgery, wearing a colostomy bag, Babe Zaharias without a doubt the "Queen of Golf."